nodefluent/node-sinek/lib/connect/README.md

 const compressionType = 0;
 producer.buffer("my-topic", "my-message-key-identifier", {bla: "message as object"}, compressionType);
-//this will create a keyed-message (e.g. Kafka LogCompaction on Message-Keys), producer will automatically identfiy the message-key to a topic partition (idempotent)
+//this will create a keyed-message (e.g. Kafka LogCompaction on Message-Keys), producer will automatically identfiy
+//the message-key to a topic partition (idempotent)

 //if you do not pass in an identifier, it will be created as uuid.v4()

 const version = 1;
-producer.bufferFormat("my-topic", "my-message-key-identifier", {bla: "message as object"}, version, compressionType)
+producer.bufferFormat("my-topic", "my-message-key-identifier", {bla: "message as object"}, version, compressionType);
 //same as .buffer(..) but with the fact that it wraps your message in a certain "standard" message json format e.g.:

 {